 To avoid this, here’s how to tell exactly which stage your market is in.

-How to Know Which Stage of Market Sophistication Yours Is In
+How to Know Which Stage of Market Sophistication Your Audience Is In:

 This is tricky, and hard to teach.
 But, as with many things, there are proven steps to get the information you require.